mkrausAi/mkrausAI.github.io/research/01_SciML/02_Overstrength/README.md

 The publication can be found <a href="https://mkrausai.github.io/ResearchWork/published/20230422_Kraus_Mueller_Bischof_Taras_Overstrength.pdf" target="_blank"> here</a>.

 ## <a name="intro"></a>Introduction
 The performance of steel structures is influenced by the behavior of their load-bearing components, particularly the flexural characteristics.
 Designing steel constructions that can provide sufficient local ductility for the development of plastic hinges while maintaining moment capacity is crucial for ensuring a global dissipative mechanism.
-In the context of bending steel beams, two key parameters, rotation capacity (r) and flexural overstrength (s), play a decisive role.
+In the context of bending steel beams, two key parameters, rotation capacity ($$r$$) and flexural overstrength ($$s$$), play a decisive role.
 Understanding these parameters is essential for achieving safe and reliable structural designs, especially when considering seismic codes such as EN 1998.

-Accurately quantifying the maximum bending moment experienced by beams is crucial for the design of non-dissipative elements, like connections and columns.
-However, current seismic codes often underestimate the actual ultimate flexural strength of steel beams due to the lack of comprehensive formulas covering various cross-section types and their geometric and mechanical aspects.

-While empirical methods exist to estimate the rotation capacity (r) and flexural overstrength (s) of steel members, there is a need for comprehensive analytical estimation, specifically for circular (CHS), rectangular (RHS), and square (SHS) hollow sections, as well as I and H profiles.
+While empirical methods exist to estimate the rotation capacity $$r$$ and flexural overstrength $$s$$ of steel members, there is a need for comprehensive analytical estimation, specifically for circular (CHS), rectangular (RHS), and square (SHS) hollow sections, as well as I and H profiles.
 This study aims to develop a precise and efficient deep learning technique for predicting the flexural overstrength factor of steel beams with different cross sections under pure bending.
-This technique will enable the identification of latent correlations and provide a better understanding of cross-sectional similarities concerning flexural overstrength (s).
+This technique will enable the identification of latent correlations and provide a better understanding of cross-sectional similarities concerning flexural overstrength $$s$$.

 ## <a name="methods"></a>Methods